NorthcoteHS/10DPRO/3_programming/cat2_researchProject/README.md

 # researchProject
-Part 2 of your CAT is to research a computer science or programming topic that interests you, in pairs or individually, and create a report of your choice.
+Your CAT 2 task is to research a computer science or programming topic that interests you and create a report of your choice.

 ## Description
 Choose a computer science or programming topic to research.